SimY4/advent-of-code-scala/README.md

 # advent-of-code

-Solving advent of code challenges using Dotty
+Solving advent of code challenges using Scala